OtterGH/M24-MPG-421-XiODevices/README.md

 7. New Tab then GOTO https://app.quicktype.io/
 	1. Paste the Body from the Group-Device request into JSON field
 	2. Change Name to "Device"
- 	3. Select C# as the Language
+ 	3. Select "C#" as the Language
 	4. Set Generateed namespace to "XiODevices"
  	5. Select Attributes Only
 	6. Click Copy Code